anon767/stm32_websocket_client/README.md

-# stm32_websocket_client
+# Websocket Client implementation
-Websocket Client using mbedtls
+Simple Websocket Client using mbedtls tested on STM32F7

+## Features
+- Sending and Receiving encrypted websocket data

+## Limitations
+- No continuation frames
+- Not parsing Server Handshake response
+- No other Op Codes than "text"
+- No random Nonce for handshake

 ## Prerequisites
 Set up a Project for your STM32 Microcontroller with LWip and mbedTLS